 First, get into the habit of closely examining your bill.
 Don’t wait until the end of the month to match your statement charges against receipts.
 If you can, set aside a few minutes each week to log in to your credit card account online and view your recent transactions one by one.

 As soon as you see an unexpected charge, take action.
-Get rid of them by making sure you’ve canceled unwanted subscriptions and free trial offers.
-If the company is taking too long to close your account, contact your card issuer to have the charges blocked.
+Make sure you’ve cancelled unwanted subscriptions and free trial offers.
+If the company is taking too long to close your account, contact your card issuer to block the company from charging your credit card.
 And next time you sign up for an offer or subscription, add a reminder to your calendar to alert you a week before the expiration date.
 This will give you ample time to cancel before charges hit your card.

 Use account alerts for your card

 Check to see if your credit card comes with alerts.
-This way you'll receive a text or email if a purchase exceeds pre-set spending limits or if the card was not present for a purchase, for example.
+This way you'll receive a text or email if a purchase exceeds pre-set spending limits, or if the card was not present for a purchase.
 Compass also includes an alerts feature so you’re the first to know about potentially fraudulent transactions or large expenses.
-Be sure to check with your service provider about potential fees.

 The advice provided is for informational purposes only.